Orbital foreign body

 A small amount of gas is seen at the fracture site.

 This patient presented with a self-harm injury.

-The pen missed optic nerve, middle cerebral artery and any eloquent brain.
+The pen missed the optic nerve, the middle cerebral artery and any eloquent brain.
 A cerebral angiogram was performed which was normal except for truncation of the ophthalmic artery (not shown).
-The pen was removed under flouroscopic guidance.
+The pen was removed under fluoroscopic guidance.
 Upon removal, there was brisk bleeding from the ophthalmic artery.
-Endovascular embolisation of the bleeding vessel was performed with coils, with good result.
+Endovascular embolization of the bleeding vessel was performed with coils, with good result.
 The patient’s pupil remains reactive, suggesting a good prognosis for the optic nerve and the patient’s vision.